 Overall, it was a great experience.
 The food was delicious, but we thought that the pork in sweet soy sauce (be celeng base manis), vegetable salad with peanut dressing (pecelan), sweet corn and coconut snack (urab jagung) and rice flour dumplings in palm sugar sauce (jaja batun bedil) were the standout dishes.

-Although I informed upfront whether the cooking class would be suitable for the kids given their age (and it would not be a problem), it could have been more accommodating for them, especially on the food side.
+Although I informed upfront whether the cooking class would be suitable for the kids given their age (10 and 8) and it would not be a problem, it could have been more accommodating for them, especially on the food side.
 The breakfast – even though sweet – was pretty much all new tastes and textures for them, so they mainly stuck to the fruit.
 The duration of the class was a bit much for them, but they could wander off into the garden and upon request got some toast and jam to still their hunger.
-The Balinese cuisine is very spicy and the dishes that we cooked were no exception, so the kids had very little choice for lunch besides the yellow rice and fried bananas.
+The Balinese cuisine is very spicy, and the dishes that we cooked were no exception, so the kids had a minimal choice for lunch beside the yellow rice and fried bananas.

 Overall they liked the cooking class too, but we had to make it up to them at the “Golden Arches” that night…